Pennsylvania's Task Force 1 assisting with Ida response

+HARRISBURG, Pa. -- Hurricane Ida was battering Louisiana with heavy rain, strong wind, and storm surge.

-HARRISBURG, Pa. -- "We're certainly expecting the worst and hoping for the best," said Kurt Shelhamer, a Technical Search Specialist with Pennsylvania Task Force 1.
+"We're certainly expecting the worst and hoping for the best," said Kurt Shelhamer, a technical search specialist with Pennsylvania Task Force 1.

 Crews stationed south are anticipating the wrath of Hurricane Ida.
-The category four storm made landfall off the Gulf Coast Sunday.
-Shelhamer is one of the 80-member task force from PA.
+The Category 4 storm made landfall off the Gulf Coast Sunday.
+Shelhamer, of Pottsville, is one of the 80-member task force from PA.

 "We have hazmat specialists, medical specialists.
 We have a couple of doctors along to provide support for medical specialists so there is a lot of specialties down here with us right now," said Shelhamer.